top of page

 Glass facade entrance with open teak door, mannequins in sarees and lehengas, and patterned tiled floor

-The brand, when they approached us, was using a space which had a traditional “gaddi” like setup in its store.
-While this space was being used by them for a long time, they faced two challenges within this.
-The first was of course a shortage of space; they were looking to expand and move into a new location.
-The second was their intention to redefine the store to attract the younger generation while retaining their loyal customer base.
-The brand is highly rooted in its culture and traditions and posed a strong belief for it.
+The brand, when they approached us, was operating a space which had a traditional ‘gaddi’ setup—one that had served them well but was now limiting their growth.
+They faced two key challenges: a lack of space and the need to redefine the store to attract the younger generation while retaining their loyal customer base.
+The brand is deeply rooted in its culture and traditions and poses a strong belief for it.
 These formed the basis for our approach.

 Reception counter with stone front, teak top and gold Shree Ramlaxmi signage on textured feature wall